 The proposed development concept has been reviewed with these objectives in mind.
 City staff has confirmed that the proposed towers are generally consistent with and meet the overall intent of the City's Design for Tall Building Guidelines.
-More specifically, the proposed development (as revised) now meets the onsite and offsite separation distance requirements of the Design for Tall Building Guidelines.
-Staff recommends that the proposed Urban Design Brief, attached as Appendix 'C', be adopted and that staff be directed to apply the Urban Design Brief through the Site Plan Approval process.
+A Holding Provision will require an updated Urban Design Brief demonstrating that adequate off-site tower separation and adequate on-site amenity space are provided to the satisfaction of the City of Kitchener.